davorg/websiteguide/platform/index.md

 ### **1. WordPress** (Most Popular)
 - Best for: Businesses that need a flexible, customisable website.
-- Pros: Huge range of plugins, good for SEO, can grow with your business.
+- Pros: Huge range of plugins, good for search engine optimisation, can grow with your business.
 - Cons: Needs regular maintenance, can be complex for beginners.

 ### **2. Shopify** (Best for E-commerce)